- Hilton Head

 - Wireless Internet

-Considered one of the most Wonderful Beaches in the world is steps away from the condo.
-Miles of white flat beach just right for running, cycling beachcombing or strolling.
-Many unbelievable eateries ranging from extravagant to family dining and take out.
+Considered one of the most Dazzling Beaches in the world is steps away from the condo.
+Miles of white flat beach ideal for running, cycling beachcombing or strolling.
+Many unbelievable eateries ranging from delightful to family dining and take out.
 Smooth flight directly to Hilton head airport or Savannah (less than an hour away).
 Bicycle rental is across the street and offers discounts.
 Shopping on a rainy day can't be beat at two Tanger outlets, including items not available in other areas.
 23 golf courses are available for the expert to the beginner.
-Childrens will adore the miniature golf courses and boggie boarding.
-This an ideal area for family holiday, family get-togethers, Girls get-a -ways and Gulf outings for the guys, Romantic get-a-ways and just and R& R holiday!
+Childrens will appreciate the miniature golf courses and boggie boarding.
+This an just right area for family holiday, family get-togethers, Girls get-a -ways and Gulf outings for the guys, Romantic get-a-ways and just and R& R holiday!
 Monthly units welcome- a great place to get away from the snowy weather.

 Keywords: Beach, Golf- outings, Pool-Side, First Floor, Romantic Get-A-Way, Girls Week, Family holidays, Long terms units